ocaml/opam/master_changes.md

   * Actually allow multiple state caches to co-exist [#4934 @dra27 - fix #4554 properly this time]
   * Don’t rebuild packages when updating dependencies or availablity, unless the current state needs to be changed [#5118 @kit-ty-kate - fix #4647]
   * Rebuild packages when removing or adding the "plugin" flag [#5118 @kit-ty-kate]
+  * Do not rebuild packages when an extra-source's url changes but not its checksum [#5258 @kit-ty-kate]

 ## Opam file format
   *